May 5, 2022

 Many believe that external payment services are a blessing for developers, saving from Apple’s monopoly and magically boosting revenue by 20-35%.
 If you were losing 15-30% before, now, with Stripe, you will be saying goodbye to the mere 2.9%.

-I believe that alternative methods to pay might cause more trouble than good both to developers and users.
-Let's explore the situation in detail.
+I believe that alternative payment methods can bring more problems than benefits to both developers and users.
+Let’s explore the situation in detail.

-Apple supervises the payment process and doesn’t allow a developer in.
-Technically, at the moment, the user doesn't pay the developer directly, he pays Apple.
+Apple supervises the payment process and doesn’t allow the developer in.
+Technically, at the moment, the user doesn’t pay the developer directly, they pay Apple.
 All returns, chargebacks, and other issues are taken care of by the platform.
-It's a huge workload that requires a dedicated team, and the store does it for you.
+It’s a huge workload that requires a dedicated team, and the store does it for you.

-Currently, you, as a developer, don't have to worry about refunds or chargebacks.
-The difference between the two is that a refund is performed by the company itself, while a chargeback is requested by a user through his bank whenever a transaction seems suspicious.
+Currently, you, as a developer, don’t have to worry about refunds or chargebacks.
+The difference between the two is that a refund is performed by the company itself, while a chargeback is requested by the user through their bank whenever a transaction seems suspicious.

-Even a 1% of chargebacks is enough to get you blocked and banned by the payment provider.
+Even 1% of chargebacks is enough to get you blocked and banned by the payment provider.
 A common chargeback rate is 0.2%, which is 1 out of 500 payments.
 With refunds, you can have a higher rate before getting blocked, which starts around 10%.
-In my experience, I saw iOS apps where the refund rate is as high as 30% and they weren’t blocked.
+In my experience, I saw iOS apps with the refund rate as high as 30% and they weren’t blocked.

-Usually, a bank card is already linked to an Apple account, which makes a purchase a no-brainer: confirm it with the Face or Touch ID and you are good to go.
+Usually, a bank card is already linked to the user’s Apple account, which makes a purchase a no-brainer: confirm it with the Face or Touch ID and you are good to go.
 It’s way faster than following links and typing in new card details.

-The situation with canceling subscriptions improved dramatically in iOS 13.
+The situation with canceling subscriptions improved drastically in iOS 13.
 Now, if you delete an app with an active subscription, you are immediately offered to unsubscribe.
-If you want to unsubscribe without deleting the app, you have to find your way through iCloud's settings, which can be frustrating.
+If you want to unsubscribe without deleting the app, you have to find your way through the iCloud’s settings, which can be frustrating.

-While some payment providers usually work better in certain countries (Stripe, Nexway), Apple does it well in all countries, relentlessly trying to bill you for a long time no matter your geographical location.
+While some payment providers usually work better in certain countries (Stripe, Nexway), Apple does it well in all countries, relentlessly trying to bill you for a long time no matter what your geographical location is.

 Bank cards are issued to last 4 years.
-Given a uniform issue date of all bank cards25% of all users will have their cards expired in a year.
-This means that, if those people have subscribed externally with a bank card instead of Apple's in-app method, you will have to resubscribe them.
+Given a uniform issue date of all bank cards, 25% of all users will have their cards expired in a year.
+This means that, if those people have subscribed externally with a bank card instead of Apple’s in-app method, you will have to resubscribe them.
 In this situation, you are likely to lose a lot of subscribers.
-For iPhones the situation is simpler: if the card linked to the Apple ID has expired, the user will receive tons of notifications from Apple to update the payment method and, once he does it, he will be automatically charged again.
+For iPhones the situation is simpler: if the card linked to the Apple ID has expired, the user will receive tons of notifications from Apple to update the payment method and, once they do it, they will be automatically charged again.